 Financial Guarantee (International Applicants Only)

 International applicants who accept the offer of admission must submit an original or notarized financial guarantee demonstrating sufficient funds to meet educational expenses for the first year of study.
 Financial support letters from the college are to be used for this purpose.
 Scanned copies of the original bank statement or bank letters are acceptable for amounts not covered by college support, if any.
 The financial guarantee should be no more than 6 months old.
-Include a letter of sponsorship if the expenses will be paid by someone other than the student.
-The minimum amount you must cover to show solvency for immigration documents is $37,228 and includes the following costs:
+Applicants must include a letter of sponsorship if the expenses will be paid by someone other than themselves.
+The minimum amount to show solvency for immigration documents is $44,874 and includes the following costs.

-Please note: $37,228 is the minimum amount you must show for immigration purposes.
-The student's actual expenses may be greater.
-The financial explanation of costs per program can be seen on the tuition webpage.
+Please note: $44,874 is the minimum amount for immigration purposes.
+Actual expenses may be greater.
+The financial guarantee amount is strictly an estimate.

 The cost of living in the Lehigh Valley is very affordable.
-The Office of Housing Services maintains on-campus graduate student housing that ranges from $640/month to $940/month with a variety of options.
+The Office of Housing Services maintains on-campus graduate student housing that ranges from $730/month to $1020/month with a variety of options.
 A list of off-campus apartments is available through their website.
 For more information on graduate housing, contact the Office of Housing Services at 758-3500 or email@example.com.